 How It Works

-Estrogen replacement therapy (ERT) increases the estrogen level in your body.
+Estrogen therapy (ET) increases the estrogen level in your body.
 Estrogen impacts multiple systems of the body.

 When given through an estrogen patch, vaginal ring, or skin cream or gel (transdermal estrogen), estrogen enters the bloodstream directly, without passing through the liver.
 The estrogen in pills must be processed by the liver before entering the bloodstream, which puts stress on an impaired liver.